DandinPower/decentralized_inference_benchmark_utils/README.md

   3    0.155    0.011     93.2    932
 System throughput: 374.5 tk/s

-Detailed results written to /path/to/benchmark_results.csv
+Detailed results written to /path/to/benchmark_results.csv  # Only if --csv-output is specified
 ```

 # License